 Corgi Australian Shepherd Mix Health

 It’s unlikely an active dog of this breed will become obese.
-However, in older age you may have to manage their diet for weight control.
+But, in older age you may have to manage their diet for weight control.

 The breed may be susceptible to allergic reaction to certain drugs or drug combinations.